We've made strong progress in the past year.

 Together with our partners, we're helping millions of older people lead more dignified, active, healthy and secure lives.

-What we achieved in 2012-13
+What we achieved in 2014-15

-Protecting older people's rights
+Convention on older people's rights